If you grew up in the 80s or early 90s, it’s pretty likely you’ve seen (and loved) The Princess Bride.

 And she also mentioned that, although she was reading a print copy, she’d heard the audiobook was stellar and read by a bunch of the cast members.

 And. . .it was everything I’d hoped for.
 (Bart asked me last week as I was listening while putting on my makeup, “Is it actually that interesting?”
 Yes.
 Yes, it is).

-I’m inclined to like behind-the-scenes things anyway, but this book was just extra delightful.
-It’s so charming to hear Cary (why yes, of course we’re on a first-name basis) tell about his experiences from being cast all the way through filming and then into the cult classic the movie became.
+I’m inclined to like behind-the-scenes things anyway, but As You Wish was just extra delightful.
+It’s so charming to hear Cary Elwes (why yes, of course we’re on a first-name basis) tell about his experiences from being cast all the way through filming and then into the cult classic the movie became.

 Most of the memories of the cast members are read by those cast members (the best of all being Wallace Shawn who always sounds exactly like his character in the Princess Bride, saying “Inconceivable!”) and it’s just FUN.
 Cary describes making the movie as just a purely fantastic experience for everyone and you really get that sense in the book.

 When they were filming the final kiss at the end of shooting, the director told them they got it right on the first take.
 But both Cary and Robin (who plays Buttercup) insisted they thought it needed to be done over again and then again and they ended up shooting it six times.
 They both said they just didn’t want the filming to be over and to have to admit that their parts were over (I’m sure the kissing wasn’t so bad either).